stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 This is a lengthy tutorial, densely packed with information.
-If you are new to Idris and functional programming, make sure to follow along slowly, experimenting with the examples, and possibly come up with your own examples.
+If you are new to Idris and functional programming, make sure to follow along slowly, experimenting with the examples, and possibly coming up with your own.
 Make sure to try and solve *all* exercises.
 The solutions to the exercises can be found [here](../Solutions/DataTypes.idr).